mitin001/transcriber/blog/books/cloud-storage-security/1-data-in-the-cloud.md

 > Etiquette says that invited guests should not themselves invite guests.
 The same should hold for sharing cloud data.
 Take care that default security settings on cloud data you choose to share does not allow others to share that data too.

-There are Internet communities that aggregate [photos with sensitive information] that was mistakenly or misguidedly shared online.
+There are Internet communities that aggregate [photos with sensitive information] that were mistakenly or misguidedly shared online.

 > The website http://pleaserobme.com/ uses locations from Twitter accounts to geolocate people, specifically those away from home.

 The Twitter user [@PleaseRob] similarly retweets people posting images of their physical keys and IDs.
-In the world where keys can be duplicated from their photos, just imagine what criminals can do with information from real IDs.
+In a world where keys can be duplicated from their photos, just imagine what criminals can do with information from real IDs.
 [Insurance companies] will routinely check such Internet communities to try to get out of paying claims.

 > Insurance companies might not pay claims on home burglaries if they find evidence online that the homeowner posted information about their absence from home.

 Meanwhile, your private data can be stolen even without your knowledge.
 A stranger standing next to you in public could be [intercepting] the messages going back and forth between your Bluetooth-enabled devices.
+Anything you send or receive through the Internet's most advanced privacy tool, Tor, might be intercepted and read by the person controlling the [exit node].
 A hacker near your home could trick your device into sending Internet traffic through their wiretapped access point without you ever noticing.

 > The device itself may auto-connect to a common wireless network service set identifier (SSID).
 A hacker can set up a fake Wi-Fi hotspot with that same SSID and your device will happily connect to it.